issa-khodadadi/smart-monitor/README.md

 - [x] CPU / IO / Other bottleneck classification
 - [x] Live dashboard with charts
 - [x] Rolling window + bounded memory usage
+- [ ] Published overhead/performance benchmarks
+- [ ] Optional metrics export (e.g. Prometheus exposition format)
+- [ ] Configurable/opt-out `/monitor` security bypass
-- [ ] AI-powered analysis and optimization suggestions (in progress)
+- [ ] AI-powered analysis and optimization suggestions

+## Contributing

+Contributions are welcome — whether that's a bug report, a benchmark, a feature from the roadmap above, or something not listed here.
+Open an issue to discuss before starting on larger changes.

 ## License

+MIT — see [LICENSE](LICENSE) for details.